alexbiet/astarcreators/README.md

 **TO DO**

-- Set up testnet / environment
+- Mint NFTs on Crust

+- Deployment of Dapp on Crust

+- NFT Collections (smart contract and UI)

+- Polkadot.js wallet

-- apply for dApp Staking on testNet
+- Apply for dApp Staking on testNet

-- wallets with NFT's on Astar testNet

-- setup marketplace UI / functionality

-- collections form / submit request

-- display users NFT's

-- collections staking
+- NFT staking
     - stake directly on dApp Staking Contract
     - redistribute staking rewards 90/10 or custom
     - withdraw stake / claim reward

+- Marketplace UI polishing